squid-cache/squid-cache.github.io/Features/Authentication.rst

 When multiple authentication schemes are offered by the server (Squid in this case), it is up to the User-Agent to choose one and authenticate using it.
 By RFC it should choose the safest one it can handle; in practice usually Microsoft Internet Explorer chooses the first one it's been offered that it can handle, and Mozilla browsers are bug-compatible with the Microsoft system in this field.

-The Squid source code comes with a few authentcation backends ("''helpers''") for Basic authentication.
+The Squid source code comes with a few authentication backends ("''helpers''") for Basic authentication.
 These include:

   * LDAP: Uses the Lightweight Directory Access Protocol